 Beautiful beaches adjacent to parks add to the recreational wealth of Evanston residents.
 Admission to Evanston's five public swimming beaches is by a daily admission fee or the purchase of a season beach token (one per person).
 Beach tokens are sold at a discount in the spring (starting April 1).
 Fee assistance is available.

 Parking & Vehicle Stickers

-If a vehicle is parked in a legal parking spot on the street for more than 7 days without being moved, it may be considered abandoned.
-Abandoned vehicles are subject to towing upon investigation from the Evanston Police Department.
-(City Code Title 10 Chapter 6)
+If a vehicle is parked in a legal parking spot on the street for more than seven days without being moved, it may be considered abandoned.
+Abandoned vehicles are subject to towing upon investigation from the Evanston Police Department (City Code Title 10 Chapter 6).

-Most single family homes and multi-family residences with less than four units use City sanitation services.
+Most single family homes and multi-family residences with less than four units use City sanitation services for refuse collection.
 These residents should follow these General Guidelines for Refuse Disposal.
 Community members moving into multi-family dwellings with more than four units use private waste haulers and should consult either their building managements or these private hauling companies for disposal guidelines and regulations.